-Following the outbreak of COVID-19 in Cyprus, the Firm has taken the required measures to ensure that its employees have access to its technology infrastructures necessary for the completion of their tasks and that additional system for critical functions are being provided.
-In this respect, the Business Continuity Plan has been amended accordingly.
-Moreover, the Group is closely monitoring the impact of COVID-19 on its financial position in order to be able to take proactive measures.
+Following the outbreak of COVID-19 in Cyprus, the Group is following the local government guidelines in its response to the virus.
+During the year 2020, the Group concentrated their efforts on monitoring and assessing the impact of the COVID-19 as well as ensuring business continuity.
+In this respect, it has taken the required measures to ensure that its employees have access to its technology infrastructures necessary for the completion of their tasks and that additional system for critical functions are being provided, as per the updated Business Continuity Plan.